Otto III, Duke of Bavaria: Marriages and children

-In January, 1279, Otto married Catherine, a daughter of Rudolf I of Germany and Gertrude of Hohenberg.
+In January 1279, Otto married Catherine, a daughter of Rudolf I of Germany and Gertrude of Hohenberg.
 Their twins, Henry and Rudolph, were born in 1280 and died the same year.

-Catharine died on 4 April 1282.
+Catherine died on 4 April 1282.
 Otto remained a widower for twenty-three years.
 On 18 May 1309, Otto married his second wife Agnes of Glogau.
 She was a daughter of Henry III, Duke of Silesia-Glogau, and Matilda of Brunswick-Lüneburg.
 They had two children: